lcy-seso/pypoly/pypoly/python/overall_design.md

   return nested_dep_stmt;
 }

+vector<vector<int>> ComputeDepVecs(Statement* scan, Statement* nested_stmt) {
+  // according to the constraints, we know that i0 carries a dependence vector
+  // of 1 implicitly

+  // can we guarantee that the type of initializer must be iterated over by
+  // the nested_stmt?
+  // as a result, i1 carries a dependence vector of 1 implicitly too

+  // for the two level case, the function called by nested_stmt is analyzed.
+  // the returned element of this function corresponds to the level-2 item in
+  // the out_type
+  // we need to trace variables accessed by this function clearly to compute
+  // the dependence vectors(the relative position to the returned element).
+}

+vector<vector<int>> ComputeTransformMat(vector<vector<int>>& dep_vecs) {

+}

+void DoTransform(Stmt* scan, vector<vector<int>>& dep_vecs, vector<vector<int>>& mat) {
+  // By processing the input data properly, we can implicitly make the shape
+  // of the output TA compatible with the transformation matrix.
+}

 // we current focus on the two level scan now void OptimizeScan(Statement* scan, Statement* nested_stmt) {
   // the dimension naming rule: i0, i1
   Type* out_type = GetScanOutType(scan);
-  // according to the constraints, we know that i0 carries a dependence vector of 1 implicitly

-  // can we guarantee that the type of initializer must be iterated over by the nested_stmt?
-  // as a result, i1 carries a dependence vector of 1 implicitly too

-  // for the two level case, the function called by nested_stmt is analyzed.
-  // the returned element of this function corresponds to the level-2 item in the out_type
-  // we need to trace variables accessed by this function clearly to compute the dependence vectors(the relative position to the returned element).
+  // for current targets, all dep_vecs are unit vectors
+  vector<vector<int>> dep_vecs = ComputeDepVecs(scan, nested_stmt);
+  // the transformation matrix is a 01 matrix.
+The first row makes sure that
+  // after transformation, only the top level carries dependence, e.g., a scan
+  // elements in the remaining rows ensure that the matrix is invertible vector<vector<int>> trans_mat = ComputeTransformMat(dep_vecs);
+  // the most complexed one, transform the internal representation DoTransform(scan, dep_vecs, trans_mat);
 }

 void ParallelismDetection(Program* prog) {